AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 python bot.py YOUR_DISCORD_BOT_TOKEN
 ```

-Where YOUR_DISCORD_BOT_TOKEN is your token.
+Where YOUR_DISCORD_BOT_TOKEN is your [token](https://discordpy.readthedocs.io/en/stable/discord.html).
 Once the bot is connected, you can read about how to use it with `>help`.

+The bot uses the folders as a bus to store/shuttle data.
+All images created are stored in `images/`.

 OPTIONAL: If you aren't running jina on the same box, you will need change the address to connect to declared as constant `JINA_SERVER_URL` in `imagetool.py`.